Superman: War of the Worlds: Plot

 Earth is being watched by the envious eyes of Mars.
 On the red planet a cold and unsympathetic civilization plans to invade the Earth.
 Far away, an even older world, Krypton, sends its last son to Earth.
 The baby Kal-El is found by the Kents and develops super strength, the ability to run faster than a railway engine, leap an eighth of a mile and has near-impenetrable skin.
-After the passing away of his elderly foster parents, Clark vows to use his powers to benefit mankind.
+After the death of his elderly foster parents, Clark vows to use his powers to benefit mankind.

 In 1938, explosions are seen on Mars, but Earth doesn't pay much attention to them.
 Clark applies for a job at the Daily Star, where he meets Lois Lane.
 Perry White sends Clark and Lois to report on a meteor, which has crashed the previous night.
 They arrive just in time to see Professor Ogilvy and Doctor Luthor investigating the meteor, which is in fact a giant metal cylinder.
 The lid unscrews and the crowd around the cylinder cries in horror as they see a Martian emerge.
 Professor Ogilvy waves a white flag in hopes of communicating with the Martians, but is incinerated by one of their weapons.
 The crowd starts to panic as more shots are fired.
 When Clark protects Lois from the rays, his civilian clothes are burned off revealing Superman's costume underneath.

 The Army arrives and prepares to deal with the cylinder when it opens and tripods emerge.
 The five tripods start firing at the army, whose weapons are useless against the metal hulls.
 Superman picks up a cannon and beats a tripod with it.
 As he finishes off the Martian inside, the four remaining tripods walk to Metropolis.
 Lois meets up with Lex and they retreat to Lex's laboratory.
 Earth's forces are being massacred until Superman joins the fight in Metropolis.
 Superman fights the tripods as best he can, but is subdued by another alien weapon, the black smoke.
 The tripods capture Lois, blast Clark with their heat ray and imprison him.